 Your doctor may have suggested this medication for conditions other than those listed in these drug information articles.
 If you have not discussed this with your doctor or are not sure why you are taking this medication, speak to your doctor.
 Do not stop taking this medication without consulting your doctor.

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

 What form(s) does this medication come in?

-Each light yellow, oblong-shaped, biconvex, film-coated tablet, debossed with "I O3" on one side and plain on the other, contains 37.5 mg tramadol hydrochloride and 325 mg acetaminophen.
+Each light yellow, oblong-shaped, biconvex, film-coated tablet, debossed with "I O3" on one side and plain on the other, contains 37.5 mg of tramadol hydrochloride and 325 mg of acetaminophen.
 Nonmedicinal ingredients: hypromellose, magnesium stearate, maize starch, polyethylene glycol, polysorbate 80, powdered cellulose, pregelatinized starch, sodium starch glycolate, titanium dioxide, and yellow iron oxide.

 How should I use this medication?